Children with Traumatic Brain Injuries

 I’m Ed Smith, a Sacramento brain injury lawyer.
 Traumatic brain injury in children may require years of therapy to help the child recover.
 This can take a financial toll on the family’s well-being.
-If the TBI was the fault of another or the design and oversight of playground equipment, the family may be able to receive just compensation.
-Reach out to our experienced injury lawyers at (916) 921-6400 in the Sacramento area or (800) 404-5400 for free and friendly legal advice.
+If the TBI was the fault of another or the design and oversight of playground equipment, the family may receive just compensation.
+Contact our experienced injury lawyers at (916) 921-6400 in the Sacramento area or (800) 404-5400 for free and friendly legal advice.
 You can reach me online if that is easier for you.

-I am a California member of the milliondollaradvocates.com, a forum of trial lawyers who have garnered $1 million for clients.
+I am a California member of milliondollaradvocates.com, a forum of trial lawyers who have garnered $1 million for clients.

 Check out my settlements and verdicts page.
 You can see how other cases were resolved.

-If you would like to know more about personal injury topics, including traumatic brain injury, stay here on AutoAccident.com, the website I own, and founded.
+If you want to know more about personal injury topics, including traumatic brain injury, stay here on AutoAccident.com, the website I founded.